henry-herrmann/henry-herrmann/README.md

 ### Hi there 👋, My name is Henry
 #### I'm from Germany and I'm a full stack developer.
-Currently I'm developing on various projects which center around the topic of Discord bots, databases and networking.
+Currently I'm developing various projects which center around the topic of Discord bots, databases and networking.

 Skills: JS / Dart / Java